Professor of Nursing, Co-Director Interdisciplinary Trauma Research Centre

-She is the co-director of the Interdisciplinary Trauma Research Centre while balancing teaching responsibilities and consulting work in the Pacific with the United Nations Population Fund.
+She is the director of the Centre for Interdisciplinary Trauma Research while balancing teaching responsibilities and consulting work in the Pacific with the United Nations Population Fund.
 Through these opportunities and her education background Professor Koziol-McLain has worked in the United States, Kiribati, the Solomon Islands and Malaysia in a variety of roles and came to New Zealand as a continuation of her interests.

 Her career started at Loyola University in Chicago where she received her undergraduate Bachelors degree in Nursing before completing a Master of Science and PhD at the University of Colorado.
-After her time at the University of Colorado she received a post-doctoral fellowship at Johns Hopkins University in Maryland where she spent three years as a guest lecturer as well as a fellow.
+After her time at the University of Colorado she received a National Institute of Health post-doctoral fellowship at Johns Hopkins University in Maryland where she spent two years.

-Professor Jane Koziol-McLain has three current research projects, the first worth over a one million dollars from the Health Research Council of New Zealand, which is investigating an internet based intervention to improve mental health outcomes for abused women.
-The second is an evaluation of District Health Board responses to victims of family violence funded by the Ministry of Health and the final looks at primary health care family violence responsiveness.
+Professor Jane Koziol-McLain is currently leading three research projects, the first worth over a one million dollars from the Health Research Council of New Zealand, which is investigating an internet based intervention to improve mental health outcomes for abused women (www.isafe.aut.ac.nz).
+The second is an evaluation of District Health Board systems for responding to victims of family violence funded by the Ministry of Health and the final looks at women’s experience of health care after disclosing partner violence.

 Professor Koziol-McLain's extended academic profile.